 Bring water to a boil, then remove from heat.
 Place in kombu and soak for at least 15 minutes or up to an hour to make your dashi stock.

 Remove the kombu from the water.
 Bring kombu stock to a simmer, then add the cabbage.
-Cook for 10-15 minutes or until cabbage are tender.
+Cook for 10-15 minutes or until cabbage is tender.

 ✔Helpful tips

-- Gently clean the kombu with a damp cloth instead of rinsing it with water.
+- Cleaning kombu - Clean the kombu with a damp cloth instead of rinsing it with water.
 This will help preserve its umami flavor.

-- Always turn off the heat before adding miso paste, and never boil your cabbage miso soup.
+- Do not boil miso - Ensure the soup does not boil after adding miso paste.
 Cooking at high temperatures will kill off the beneficial probiotics in it.

-- Leftover wakame miso soup can be refrigerated for 2-3 days.
-Be careful not to let it boil when reheating.
+- Storing leftovers - Leftover cabbage miso soup can be refrigerated for 2-3 days.
+Reheat on the stove or in the microwave until warm.
+Take care not to let it boil.

 🍚Serving suggestions

-- For a traditional Japanese meal - serve with steamed rice and side dishes like vegan teriyaki chicken, wakame salad, and vegan tamagoyaki.
+- Traditional Japanese meal - Serve with steamed short-grain rice and side dishes like vegan teriyaki chicken, wakame salad, and vegan tamagoyaki.

 ❔Commonly asked questions

 Most miso pastes on the market are naturally vegan and free from animal products.
-However, do avoid dashi miso as it usually contains bonito flakes, which are made from fish.
+However, avoid dashi miso as it usually contains bonito flakes made from fish.

 🍁More cozy vegan recipes